Parita-Vyas/DataCompression-Classification-using-NN/README.md

 # DataCompression-Classification-using-NN
-Data Compression in Classification on image dataset
+Data Compression with Classification on image dataset